Indian Terrain eyes doubling exclusive stores

 Firm aims to capture growth opportunity in organised retail

-Chennai-based men’s and boy’s wear clothing firm, Indian Terrain Fashions Ltd., (ITFL) plans to almost double the number of exclusive brand outlets (EBO) to 400 by FY25, said Charath Narsimhan, MD and CEO.
+Chennai-based men’s and boy’s wear clothing firm, Indian Terrain Fashions Limited, (ITFL) plans to almost double the number of exclusive brand outlets (EBO) to 400 by FY25, said Charath Narsimhan, MD and CEO.

 “As a part of the longer-term plan to capture growth opportunity in the organised retail space, we are planning to take the number of EBOs to 400, most of them will be in tier-II and tier-III cities,” he said in an interview.